yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         git add .
         git commit -m "Initial Commit"
         ```
-    * Setup your VisualStudio.com repository as a new remote the push.
+    * Setup your VisualStudio.com repository as a new remote for push.
 You can copy the commands to do this from your browser.
 Paste these commands into your WSL window.

         ![Commands to add remote](media/b4-image49.png)